 Watching things online has become an entire industry of its own, and companies invest a lot of money to make their streaming service the best.

 Services are user-friendly, the quality is better than it has ever been, and there have been many other improvements over the years.

 But will a VPN improve your streaming?

 There’s a lot of conflicting information out there.
-On the one hand you have services trying to sell you their VPN at any cost, and on the other hand, you have streaming services trying to block you accessing content that shouldn’t be available to you.
+On the one hand, you have services trying to sell you their VPN at any cost, and on the other hand, you have streaming services trying to block you from accessing content that shouldn’t be available to you.

 Below we’re examining if a VPN will improve your streaming and looking at some of the benefits and pitfalls involved.